-For example, a project manager might be authorised to spend up to 25% of their budget on equipment but suddenly the supplier puts their prices up and it will increase the percentage to over 30%.
+For example, a project manager might be authorised to spend up to 25% of their budget on equipment.
+If suddenly the supplier puts their prices up it will increase the percentage to over 30%.
 The project manager will need to get approval from the steering committee to spend the additional money.

 A senior member of a team that is providing input into the project has stopped co-operating.
 The project manager has tried everything to no avail.
 By escalating this to the steering committee, they can put pressure on the team member to lift their game.